Tim-xD/tim-xd.github.io/content/posts/sekaictf/notebook-viewer.md

 At this point, I had reviewed the provided files, understood how the application worked, found an XSS vulnerability, but still had no clear idea on how to retrieve the flag.

 Then, I asked myself: why does the `srcFor` function include the character position when building the iframe URL?
-It isn't use by the iframe.
+It isn't used by the iframe.
-That's when it clicked: the combination of the character position and code was used to generate a unique URL for each letter, which potentially exposed the website to a resource timing attack.
+That's when it clicked: the combination of the character position and code is used to generate a unique URL for each letter, which potentially exposed the website to a resource timing attack.

 Let's break down how the website operates:
 - The flag is stored as a secret note.